incorrupt/neat-repo/README.md

 This repository is a [Neat](https://github.com/olivr-com/neat) template.
 It is meant to be used to improve the quality of your open source repos.

-> This is the version without emojis.
-For the emoji version, check out the [emoji branch](https://github.com/olivr-templates/neat-repo/tree/emoji)
+> This is the version with emojis.
+For the non-emoji version, check out the [master branch](https://github.com/olivr-templates/neat-repo/tree/master)

 ## Content